CTSRD-CHERI/cheri-exercises/src/introduction/run-ssh.md

-# Setting up SSH Keys
+# Using SSH With The Emulated System

 The CheriBSD system permits root login over ssh using ssh keys, but it does not ship with keys installed out of the box.